Balpreet1003/Draw-Board/ARCHITECTURE.md

 ## Runtime Overview

+The application is now hosted as two independent services:

+- **Frontend (`frontend/`)** – vanilla ES modules rendered in the browser and deployed as static assets (Vercel).
+- **Backend (`server/`)** – Node.js + Socket.IO service deployed to Render.

-The system consists of a vanilla JS client that renders onto an HTML5 canvas and a Node.js server that brokers collaboration state via Socket.IO.
+The browser client renders onto an HTML5 canvas and streams drawing events to the backend.
 Clients are authoritative over in-progress strokes, while the server owns the final operation history and cursor presence for every connected user.

 ### Data Flow Diagram